-I’m Clarisse, a 26 year-old busy juggling a stressful day-job and a multitude of hobbies-slash-passions.
+Clarisse here, a “professional busy bee” flitting between my day-job and my numerous passions in life.
 Most days I’m half-crazed from exhaustion, but the thing that keeps me going- and who cares if this is going to sound a tad cliche- is love.
 I love being able to do them all.
-I think if you look through my blog, you will see the kind of time and devotion I pour into each post I share here, all because I have embraced blogging as one of my passions.
+(Yes, including my day-job.)
+What you see on this blog represents just a part of me, but it’s a big part of my life at present.
+I think it is also a reflection of the kind of time and devotion I willingly give to something I genuinely enjoy and love.

-I live in Manila, the Philippines– yep, the country with the beautiful beaches.
-Despite the perennially warm weather, I like to spend most of my free-time in the kitchen trying not to make a mess (which I have discovered is hard to do when you love to bake), or in front of my computer writing, blogging, and searching for inspiration (not necessarily in that order, but usually all at the same time).
-Whenever I travel some place else, you’ll usually know what I’m up to through my Instagram!
+I like to think of myself as a friendly neighborhood recipe tester.
+In the last few years, I have been spending most of my free time in the kitchen trying not to make a mess (which I have discovered is hard to do when you love to bake).
+The rest of the time I’m taking pictures of carefully arranged food, though I do spend long hours in front of my computer writing, editing food videos, and searching for inspiration (not necessarily in that order, but usually all at the same time).
+I also love to travel quite a bit, and you’ll usually know what I’m up to through my Instagram.

 The name The Tummy Train is actually a combination of the two main things this blog centers around: food (tummy) and travel (train).

 TUMMY.
 This blog is first and foremost about the exploration of food, and I like to do that inside and outside my kitchen.
-You can expect lots of recipe features, restaurant reviews, and also fun brand collaborations (more on that here) constantly on the blog.
+You can expect lots of posts about recipes, restaurants, and products.

-For the record, I am not a food expert nor have I ever been trained as a chef.
-I started baking cupcakes for fun when I was 16 because I thought they were cute, but it wasn’t until after graduating from De La Salle University with a degree in Advertising Management that I realized how much I actually enjoyed baking.
+I would like to mention again that I am not a food expert nor have I ever been trained as a chef.
+I don’t have an elder who teaches me stuff in the kitchen, and I have only attended classes informally here and there.
+But I do love experimenting in the kitchen, and that’s where all my learning has happened.
+I started baking cupcakes for fun when I was 16 because I thought they were cute, but it wasn’t until after graduating from college with an unrelated degree that I realized how much I actually enjoy baking.
 There’s more to it than cupcakes apparently, though they are a pretty good place to start.

-What started out as a diary for my kitchen trials has evolved into something more multi-faceted, and I’m still continuously trying to develop concepts for the blog that will make all the foodie things I share more mouth-watering for all of you. 😉
+Outside my kitchen, I enjoy seeking out unique dining experiences and trying products that are new to me.
+(More so if they’re local products!)
+It’s also been a pleasure to get some behind the scene looks into famous international food brands.
+What started out as a diary for my kitchen trials has evolved into something more multi-faceted, and I’m still continuously trying to develop concepts for the blog that will make all the foodie things I share more interesting for all of you. 😉

 TRAIN.
-Is there still anyone who out there who hasn’t been bitten by the travel bug?
+Is there still anyone out there who hasn’t been bitten by the travel bug?
 It’s the age of affordable flying and wanderlust after all.
-I’m one of those who always want to explore new locations.
 The world is too fascinating a place to miss out on.
-Luckily for me I have a love for learning about cultures and histories other than my own; and of course, we must not forget the cuisine!
+I have a love for learning about cultures and histories other than my own; and of course, we must not forget the cuisine!

-I believe that the two will never be mutually exclusive because the cuisine is simply too big a part of a country’s identity to ignore.
-So in the visual diaries of my travels that I write, I always try to capture the essence of the countries I visit as much as I can, involving their culture and their cuisine.
+I believe that travel and food will never be mutually exclusive, because the cuisine is simply too big a part of a country’s identity to ignore.
+So in the travel visual diaries that I write, I always try to capture the essence of a country’s culture and cuisine as much as I can.

-Most of my travels are broken down by blog posts, but I very much enjoy making Travel Videos as well!
-My enthusiasm about traveling has opened doors for me I never expected, but more importantly, I hope it has helped you see a tiny bit of what you can expect out there.
+Most of my travels are broken down by blog posts, but I very much enjoy making Travel Videos as well.
+My enthusiasm for traveling has opened doors for me I never expected, but more importantly, I hope it can help you see a tiny bit of what you can expect out there.